 NCF - Cyber Center for Education and Innovation (CCEI) Cybersecurity Events

-The Cyber Center for Education and Innovation (CCEI) co-sponsors Cybersecurity Events with the University of Maryland Global Campus (UMGC), as well as other community partners.
+The NCMF's Cyber Center for Education and Innovation (CCEI) co-sponsors Cybersecurity Events with the University of Maryland Global Campus (UMGC), as well as other community partners.
 The programs highlight relevant cybersecurity topics and features experts in the field.
 These events take multiple forms to include webinars and special events at locations around the National Capitol Region.
 Please visit this page often for future events and your opportunity to participate physically or virtually.

 April 2020: Code Girls: A Webinar on the Role of Women in WWII Codebreaking and Modern Cybersecurity